maxBenelli/local-contributions/PSB.md

 * Change min chars, mask and placeholders for taxPayerNumber, insuranceNumber
 * Fix min charsCnt hint
 * Fix min charsCnt of adresses from 2 to 5
+* Fix minChars title's when typing symbols in inputs